-Eliza now teaches all her 1-2-1 lessons online and has also embarked upon a new virtual choir venture: Choirantine!
+Eliza now teaches all her 1-2-1 lessons online and runs a fabulous new virtual choir - ChoirCast!

-Get in touch to take part in our Christmas song (starting 16th November) by filling out the contact box - open to all!
+Get in touch to take part in our next project - open to all!

 Explore below or simply click here for Eliza's lockdown videos.

-- A feature in collaboration video of song edited by professional video & sound producers
+A feature in the collaboration video edited by professional video & sound producers

 All you need in order to take part is 2 devices and a pair of headphones!